 Encourage them to surround themselves with a team of people who can help them right-side their finances.
 Most of the time, spending problems stem from bad spending habits and wrong thinking.

-When money gifts to adult kids needs to stop.
+When money gifts to adult kids need to stop!

 If you have given money when they’ve asked for it in the past, and they’re coming back asking again, you’ve got to stop enabling your adult children.
 Bailing-out your adult children usually doesn’t teach them anything except to come back for another bailout later.

 We know that deciding not to help, or to limit your aid is never an easy decision.
+Most of the time family loans don’t work out well.
 It tears at your heart when you see your kids (and your grandkids) struggling.
-But if we take the long view, helping them wrestle through a problem rather than doing the heavy lifting for them, it will be more likely to produce long lasting, good results.
+But if we take the long view, helping them wrestle through a problem rather than doing the heavy lifting for them, it will be more likely to produce long-lasting, good results.

 Regardless of what they might say, love doesn’t always mean giving them what they ask for; but love does mean giving them what will be good for them.

 Your adult kids need to learn to live within their means and that means learning to say no to things they can’t really afford.